 Separate the biscuits then cut each into four pieces.
 Add the biscuit pieces to the cinnamon-sugar mixture, tossing them together so that all of the biscuits are coated.

-In a separate bowl, whisk together the brown sugar and melted butter.
+In a separate bowl, whisk together the brown sugar, vanilla extract and melted butter.
 Stir in the pecans.

 Add half of the butter mixture to the bottom of the bundt pan then add the biscuit pieces on top.
 Pour the remaining half of the butter mixture atop the biscuits then bake the monkey bread for 28 to 32 minutes or until it is cooked through.